-In this example there are two board sizes available for material MFC18-BEECH,
+In this example there are two board sizes available for material MFC18-BEECH and also a few offcuts.

 The board library can include much information for each sheet size, for example, cost, how to deal with low stock levels, storage etc.